tejuscs/ADBD-Labs/oracle-standard-tags/oracle-standard-tags.md

 To enable customers to manage OCI resources securely and cost-effectively, Oracle provides a set of pre-defined tags in line with best practices for tagging resources.
 These tags are grouped into two namespaces - The **OracleStandard** namespace and the **OracleApplicationName** namespace.

-This lab walks you through the steps to import Oracle Standard Tags into your tenancy, create and edit tag key definitions, and use the standard tags with your Autonomous Database.
+This lab walks you through the steps to import Oracle Standard Tags into your tenancy, create and edit tag key definitions, and use the standard tags with your Autonomous AI Database.

 Estimated Time: 20 minutes